Must do things in Paris to add to your bucket list

 28) See the colours on Rue Crémieux

-It is said that La Rue Crémieux is the prettiest street in Paris.
+It is said that La Rue Crémieux is the prettiest street in Paris, so be sure to add it to your bucket list.
 Situated in the 12th arrondissement, this charming pedestrian street is known for its colourfully painted houses.

 En plein air…